A. Overview of the Indian Economy:

 The Company has taken adequate preventive and precautionary measures to overcome all negative factors responsible for low trend to ensure steady growth.

-Internal Control Systems are the foundation for ensuring achievement of organisations objectives of operational efficiencies, reliable financial reporting and compliance with laws, regulations & policies.
+Internal Control Systems are the foundation for ensuring achievement of organizations objectives of operational efficiencies, reliable financial reporting and compliance with laws, regulations & policies.
 The Company has in place Internal Control Systems commensurate with the nature of its business, size and complexity of its operations.
 These systems are regularly tested for their effectiveness by Statutory as well as Internal Auditor and were found to be operating effectively during the year.
 Based on the Internal Audit Programme approved by the Audit Committee of the Board, the Internal Auditor carry out regular internal audits covering all offices, factory and key areas of business.
 Reports of the Internal Auditor are placed before the Audit Committee on quarterly basis for review.
 The Audit Committee regularly reviews the reports and discusses the actions taken with the management in addition to reviewing the effectiveness of the internal control systems and monitoring the implementation of audit recommendations.
 There are adequate checks & balances in place, wherein deviation from the systems laid-out are clearly identified and corrective actions are taken in the respective areas, wherever required.

 H. Discussion on financial performance with respect to operational performance: